kubeflow/katib/README.md

     - modeldb-backend
     - modeldb-db

-## Getting Start
+## Getting Started

 Please see [getting-start.md](./docs/getting-start.md) for more details.

 ## StudyConfig

-In the Study config file, we define the feasible space of parameters and configuration of a kubernetes job.
-Examples of such Study configs are in the `conf` directory.
+In the Study config file, we define the feasible space of parameters and configuration of a kubernetes job.Examples of such Study configs are in the `conf` directory.
 The configuration items are as follows.

 - name: Study name
 - owner: Owner